pingcap/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5.0.md

      If the T1 and T2 commitment processes overlap, the logical order of their commits cannot be determined.

 [^4]:
      To be precise, the one-phase commit feature should only be used when a transaction can be completed by a single TiKV request.
-In order to improve commit efficiency, larger transactions will be split into many requests, and in this case, even if they all involve the same single region, one-phase commit is not used.
+In order to improve commit efficiency, larger transactions will be split into many requests, and in this case, even if they all involve the same single Region, one-phase commit is not used.

 [^5]:
      If you agree that the logical commit time of T1 is earlier than the start time of T2 (because the linearizability is not satisfied), then this case meets the snapshot isolation requirement.